gregrickaby/nextjs-starter/README.md

 #### TailwindCSS

 This starter leverages all the features that come with [TailwindCSS](https://tailwindcss.com/).
-Styling can be acomplished with one (or any combination) of the following:
+Styling can be accomplished with one (or any combination) of the following:

 - Presentational classes in JSX
 - Use the [`@apply` directive](https://tailwindcss.com/docs/functions-and-directives#apply) in `/styles/index.css`